mauricioluz/add_2_calendar/README.md

 ...
 ```
 This will launch the default calendar application to confirm the event and add it to your calendar.

+### Return Values
+The plugin now returns an `Add2CalendarResult` enum indicating the outcome:
+- `success` - Event was successfully added
+- `canceled` - User canceled the operation
+- `permissionDenied` - Calendar permission was denied

+**Important Note for Android**: Due to Android system limitations, the result will always be `canceled` on Android, even when the event is successfully saved.
+This is because the Android calendar app doesn't return a proper result to the calling app.

 ## Recurring events
 You can add recurrency to your events by specifying a frequency.
 Optional parameters such as `interval`, `ocurrances` and `endDate` can also be added.